lindar-open/well-rested-client/README.md

 Want a nice rest client that just works without too much headache?
 Try this well rested and ready to go client built on top of apache http client

+Check out the [Releases](https://github.com/lindar-open/well-rested-client/releases) page for detailed info about each release.

 Examples:

 **GET Request:**